 I was standing on a small boulder, casting, when I noticed what looked like a deeper pocket to my right.
 I stepped off the rock, and into the sand, and sent the danny flying.
 The 30lb powerpro smoked off my VS150, it was a perfect cast.
 I was day dreaming, crawling the danny across the surface, when it stopped dead.

 There was no hit.
-This was nothing like anything I've experience before.
 It was just, there.
 I thought I was hung, when I set the hook it was just stopped.
 I actually slacked up a little, but then she shook her head, and it was game on.

 I'd like to say there was a lot of drama, and she took long blistering runs, or whatever.
 But that's not what happened.
 Basically, my drag was damn near locked (set for eeling), and I just battled her in slowly.
 My rod was bent double, but everything seemed fine.
-I mean, she shook her head, and I could tell: this was the biggest fish I'd ever tangled with.
+I mean, she shook her head, and I could tell: this was a big fish.
 I even said it aloud.
 But I was always in control.
 I just backed up slowly until I was out of the water.

 She got pissed when I got her in close, and she took drag twice, but just a bit.
 My knots held (I tie direct leader to braid), and I kept that rod high and bent so the barbless hooks wouldn't pull.

 When I got her grounded, she started to thrash big time, and I got a good view of how big she really was.
-I freaked out.
+I got really excited.

 This is where it gets a little embarrassing.
 I basically became a complete googan.
 I tried to grab the braid and drag her up, but it just cut my hand.
 I let go and the line went slack and she went nuts.
 I thought she was going back into the drink.
 I just grabbed the plug and started pulling her up out of the water.
 I dropped it twice, but at this point she was well onto the beach.